Premier League top scorers this season – who will win the 2019/20 Golden Boot? - TheNewsTrace

 Leicester Metropolis might have declined in the second half of the marketing campaign, however iconic striker Jamie Vardy has led the pack for many of the season with a powerful haul, only one shy of his title-winning haul in 2015/16.

-Aubameyang was a part of an African trio – alongside Liverpool duo Sadio Mane and Mohamed Salah – that each one completed final season on 22 targets.
+Aubameyang was a part of an African trio – alongside Liverpool duo Sadio Mane and Mohamed Salah – that every one completed final season on 22 targets.

 With 22 targets every, it was the lowest whole to safe the award since Carlos Tevez and Dimitar Berbatov shared the honour with 20 targets after the 2010/11 marketing campaign.